hlynch/Biometry2020/docs/Week-13-lab.md

 Part 2: Model criticism
 ------------------------

-We are going to use a dataset that comes from the journal Ecology, which was posted on Blackboard.
+We are going to use a dataset that comes from the journal Ecology, which is available [here](https://github.com/hlynch/Biometry2020/tree/master/_data/Ernest2003.pdf).

 STOP: Let's read the abstract so we know what we are modelling.